Drainage of new developments in

 demonstrate to the building inspector that soakways are not feasible.

-The main guidance documents for the design work are 'Approved Document H' and the Environment Agency document PPG4 'Treatment and disposal of sewage where
+The main guidance documents for the design work are 'Approved Document H' and the section of the Environment Agency's website dealing with 'Discharges to surface water and groundwater: environmental permits'.

 We have a strong capability in the design of all types of drainage for new developments including those in country areas, please